DanielCantabella/K-way_GraphPartitioning/README.md

 * Number of partitions (default: 4)
 * Alpha (default: 2.0)

+We are going to analyze the effect of different parameters on our sample graphs:
-We are going to investigate the effect of the different simulated annealing parameters (i.e., delta and initial temperature).
+First of all, we are going to investigate the effect of the different simulated annealing parameters on both the original and a new simulated annealing function, and later on we are going to investigate the effect of alpha an number of partitions parameters.

+### Task 2.1:
+We start by exploring the different simulated annealing parameters (i.e., delta and initial temperature)

 #### Task 2.1.1: Original simulated annealing
 In this section we used our first simulated annealing configuration with our original acceptance probability function.